eric-ai-lab/FedVLN/README.md

 ```
 bash run/agent_clip_vit_fedavg.bash
 ```
 It will train the agent and save the snapshot under snap/agent/.
+Notice that we tried global learning rate schedular, which may help the training.
 Unseen success rate would be around 53%.

 ### Augmented training
 - Train the speaker